-Why Did PepsiCo Redesign Tropicana’s Packaging?
+Why Did the Company Redesign the Packaging?

 In addition to aesthetic changes, the redesign also aimed to improve usability.
 The old carton’s traditional cap was replaced with a sleek, ergonomic version labeled "Squeeze," meant to reinforce the idea of freshly squeezed juice.
 The goal was to enhance the overall consumer experience and communicate the product’s natural quality more effectively.
-Despite PepsiCo’s intentions, the drastic departure from the brand’s recognizable elements led to unexpected consequences that would soon impact its bottom line.
+Despite the company’s intentions, the drastic departure from the product’s recognizable elements led to unexpected consequences that would soon impact its bottom line.
 The changes, though strategically planned, failed to consider the deep emotional connection consumers had with the existing packaging, ultimately leading to resistance and rejection from the market.

 How Did Consumers React to the New Packaging?